Evaluation of binomial double sums involving absolute values: Summation formulae for binomial double sums involving absolute values

 Using the operations $(i,j)\to(-i,j)$, $(i,j)\to(i,-j)$, and $(i,j)\to(j,i)$, which do not change the summand, we see that

 where $\alpha(\mathcal A)=\frac {1} {2}$ if $\mathcal A$ is true and $\alpha(\mathcal A)=1$ otherwise.
 Now one splits the sums into several sums of the form

-To sums of the second form, we apply Lemma~\ref{lem:5}, Eq.~\eqref{eq:aux8}.
+To sums of the second form, we apply Lemma~\ref{lem:5}.
 In order to evaluate the sums of the first form, we proceed as in the proof of Proposition~\ref{prop:0}.
-That is, we apply the expansions \eqref{eq:deci} and \eqref{eq:decj} on the left-hand side of \eqref{eq:aux}, and subsequently we use Lemmas~\ref{lem:10}--\ref{lem:22} to evaluate the sums over $i$ and $j$.
-Inspection of the result makes all assertions of the theorem obvious, except for the claims in Items~(1) and (4) that the polynomial $U^{(2)}_{s,t}(n)$, the coefficient of $4^n\binom {2n}n$ in \eqref{eq:2k1}, vanishes.
+That is, we apply the expansions \eqref{eq:deci} and \eqref{eq:decj}, and subsequently we use Lemmas~\ref{lem:10}--\ref{lem:22} to evaluate the sums over $i$ and $j$.
+Inspection of the result makes all assertions of the theorem obvious, except for the implicit claims in \eqref{eq:2k1} and \eqref{eq:2k2} that the term $4^n\binom {2n}n$ does not appear.

 In order to verify these claims, we have to figure out what the coefficients of $4^n\binom {2n}n$ of the various sums in \eqref{eq:7} are precisely.
-For the case of even $s$ and $t$, from Lemma~\ref{lem:10} we obtain that the coefficient of $4^n\binom {2n}n$ in the expression \eqref{eq:7} equals
+For the case of even $s$ and $t$, from Lemma~\ref{lem:10} we obtain that the coefficient of $4^n\binom {2n}n$ in the expression \eqref{eq:7} equals {\allowdisplaybreaks } We may use \eqref{eq:0^{2S}} to simplify the double sums.
+In this manner, we arrive at the expression

 which visibly vanishes due to our assumption that $k>0$.